Colin Keppel: On the Nile Again

 In October 1897, on loan to the Egyptian Government, Keppel commanded three gunboats on the Nile, which were despatched from the town of Berber, recently captured by British forces commanded by Herbert Kitchener, south to attack Metemmeh on the Nile, which was held by Dervishes.
-At dawn on 16 October the ships attacked enemy troops at Shendi, before shelling three forts on the bank of the Nile near Metammeh, capturing some ships loaded with grain and then retiring.
+At dawn on 16 October the ships attacked enemy troops at Shendi, before shelling three forts on the bank of the Nile near Metemmeh, capturing some ships loaded with grain and then retiring.
 They returned the following day to discover the defences had been reinforced with more artillery, but continued the bombardment from beyond range of the enemy guns.
 Estimated Arab losses were 500 men, with one Soudanese soldier being killed on one of the gunboats.

 Keppel eventually commanded the entire Nile gunboat flotilla and played a major part in the successful British advance along the Nile, leading to the overwhelming victory at Omdurman and the occupation of Khartoum in September 1898.
 As a reward for his service with the gunboats, Keppel was decorated with the Distinguished Service Order and appointed Companion of the Order of the Bath.

-At the end of the campaign (which took Khartoum in September 1898), Keppel was instrumental in helping to deal with the diplomatically tricky situation upriver at Fashoda, where a French expedition under Major J. B. Marchand had established itself on the Nile.
+At the end of the campaign which took Khartoum, Keppel was instrumental in helping to deal with the diplomatically tricky situation upriver at Fashoda, where a French expedition under Major J. B. Marchand had established itself on the Nile.
 The confrontation, the famous "Fashoda Crisis", briefly looked as if it might cause a war with France, but was successfully and amicably settled.

 Admiral

 Apart from the decorations he received for his services in Sudan, Keppel received the thanks of the Parliament of the United Kingdom in June 1899 and became captain commanding HMS Wildfire.
 Keppel was transferred to HMS Spartan in the same year and to newly launched cruiser in 1900.
 He subsequently commanded HMS Warspite, and when that ship was relieved as flagship on the Pacific Station by HMS Grafton in March 1902, he transferred to Grafton as flag captain to Sir Andrew Bickford, Commander-in-Chief of that station.
 In 1905 he commanded the battleship HMS Implacable and was appointed Commodore, Commanding Royal Yachts.
 Keppel was awarded a Commander of the Royal Victorian Order in 1906 and, after being promoted to rear admiral in 1908, he was advanced to a Knight Commander.
 He became second in command of the British Atlantic Fleet in 1909 and was first on HMS Albemarle, later on HMS London.
 In 1911, he commanded RMS Medina in the squadron which took King George V and Queen Mary to India for their joint coronation as Emperor and Empress of India and as a result he was afterwards invested a Knight Commander of the Order of the Indian Empire.
-Keppel was promoted vice admiral in 1913, retiring few days later.
+Keppel was promoted vice admiral in 1913, retiring a few days later.
 He was made a full admiral in 1917.
 Keppel received the 1st Class of the Russian Order of St Stanislaus and the 2nd Class of the Prussian Order of the Red Eagle.